Our life stages are unique, Kathy enjoys sharing her thoughts and stages through her writing and looks forward to

 Ask questions and get to know the real stories

 Here is the strange part, I walk sometimes, talk most of the time, can appear normal, whatever normal is?
 I nearly always struggle with stairs; my speech slurs, called Dysarthria, or as onlookers like to call it, sounding drunk without drinking.
-There are more substantial possibilities I could fall, and as for getting up, let’s say that "I’ve fallen and can’t get up thing” is real.
+There are more substantial possibilities I could fall, and as for getting up, let's say that "I've fallen and can't get up thing" is real.
 I eat reasonable amounts of food.
-Often I am anorexic due to medication, nausea, and eat too little or no food.
+Often I am anorexic due to medication, nausea, and eating too little or no food.
 Other times I am famished, although this is rarer.
 Either way, it does not matter, as my body cannot get to the burn level that my form requires for losing.

 Before this health issue developed, I had a slower metabolism and worked to lose weight in my college and adult Years because I wanted to be healthy for myself and others.
 My husband and my children deserved my attention to wellness and health, yet it meets with futility against this disease.

 Here is the thing: I am not as unhealthy as one might think under my fat-bodacious body.
-When I am not hopeless and giving in or giving up, my sugar is within normal limits.
+My sugar is within normal limits when I am not hopeless and giving in or giving up.
 I am not a chronic sweet tooth and have never been much of a snack-eater, although, in my later years, it's easier not to give a hoot!
 My blood pressure runs average to low, and my other cardiac health tests are within normal limits.
-But, of course, as I age, that is more complicated if I stop trying.
+But, of course, that is more complicated if I stop trying as I age.